jose-raposo/jose-raposo.github.io/about.md

 <ul>- Develop end-to-end solutions in Data Science, from ETL to Deployment</ul>
 <ul>- Extract financial valuable information from data to guide business decison making</ul>
 <ul>- Generate intelligent and scalable data solutions using AWS Cloud</ul>
+<ul>- Coordenate and work in multiprofessional team to achieve state of the art results</ul>